Ayush-code112/ananya-resume-ai/README.md

 ## How can I deploy this project?

--We have deployed this project throuugh github
+We have deployed this project throuugh github
 -Visit site:- https://ayush-code112.github.io/ananya-resume-ai/